athir-hakimin/IKB42603-CLOUD-COMPUTING-SECURITY-ESSENTIALS/Lab2-Report.md

 EOF
 ```

-The same probe from Task 2 was then re-run to confirm the traffic is now blocked:
+To verify that the traffic is now blocked, the identical probe from Task 2 was then conducted again:

 ```
 kubectl -n tenant-a run probe --rm -it --image=curlimages/curl --restart=Never \